DC Punk Archive

 DC Music Archive -- Future Plans | Related Collections | Special Thanks

 In support of the Washingtoniana mission to collect, preserve and provide access to primary source materials that document the history and culture of local D.C., we have established a DC Punk Archive in DC Public Library’s Special Collections.
-A year after initiating planning and community outreach, we have received several collection donations, secured grant funding to design an online portal for access to collections, and will further engage the public in the project in October with programming, volunteer training, and an exhibit of highlights from collections we have received so far.
+A year after initiating planning and community outreach, we have received several collection donations, secured grant funding to design an online portal for access to collections, and will further engage the public in the project through programming, volunteer training, and an exhibit of highlights from collections we have received so far.

 Subject content will not be limited to the music itself, but could include anything pertinent to the cultural context, such as houses, venues, festivals, record shops, radio stations and tours.
 The subject scope is intentionally broad, punk and related local music 1976-present, in order to capture both well-documented and lesser-known stories.

-- Alec Berry Photograph Collection - photographs of local bands
+- Alec Berry - photographs of local bands